Let’s discuss mistakes. Grab a beverage.

 By pushing hard, we will come across new and unexpected problems.
 That is OK.
 It is how we learn to do things even better.
 It will always remain; pastures first, sheep second.
 We cannot carry the livestock numbers unless we grow the pasture.
 I think the whole livestock industry needs to change to this mind set.
 It is cheaper to grow pasture than hand feed, and there is so much pasture we can grow that is currently missed.
 Just think of what would happen if every paddock was fed like a hay/silage paddock.

-We will have more formal days next year where we will show people around the farm and for a little while, I am happy to converse with anyone wishing to join the shareholder team in a significant way.
-But if you are @#$%%^ scared of me carrying so many sheep and our fertiliser bill, you may be more comfortable just buying silver (which will be rising in value rapidly and soon from what I am told - QFS, WYKYK).
+We will have more formal days next year where we will show people around the farm and for a little while, I am happy to converse with anyone wishing to join the shareholder team.
 If you can see the profits we are heading towards and would like to join us, come and chat to me.
 It is an exciting journey.

-In the same way it was so obvious to me how we could achieve 7t/ha wheat crops when no one had achieved 2t/ha on the south coast, it is just as obvious to me how we can make >$7,000/ha with sheep (and cattle one day).
+In the same way it was so obvious to me how we could achieve 7t/ha wheat crops when no one had achieved 2t/ha on the south coast, it is just as obvious to me how we can make >$7,000/ha with sheep.
 I think it is really easy to see when you stand in the paddocks and see it first hand.
-When we are over 2,000ha, then we will be inundated with wannabe shareholders, but the horse will have bolted.
-We don’t need any financial support when we are at full production.
-Cashflows will do the rest of the growth.
-2,000 ha x 45 lambs/ha/year x $120 is a very exciting profitable cashflow.
-Later next year when we start selling excess ewes, and if the price of those remains at $300-$500 each, well, shareholders are going to be really, really happy.
-Merry Christmas everyone.
+Cashflows at 45 lambs/ha/year x $120 is a very exciting profitable cashflow.
+Later next year when we start selling excess ewes, and if the price of the genetics remains at $300 or above, well, shareholders are going to be really, really happy.